ibpdas/valueline/README.md

 - Move discussions away from “where are the outcomes” toward
   “are the enablers and system conditions in place”

-It is especially useful for:
+It is particularly useful for:

 - CDO and data leadership teams
 - Portfolio, PMO and governance forums